The Java ME

 This article is the first in a series on MIDP application programming.
 It introduces you to the MIDlet test environment and the MIDP APIs with a very simple MIDlet example.

 number of example MIDlets.
-One of those examples is HelloMIDlet
+One of those examples is HelloMIDlet.
+The

 only thing it does is display text in the display area of a mobile phone or two-way